ICSatKCC/assignment-3-pokemon-compareto-and-exception-kenkawano/README.md

 ----
 ## PriorityQueue of Pokemon

-The final task is to make a driver program (main method) that implements a Java API PriorityQueue and an API Dequeue used as a Stack.
+The final task is to make a driver program (main method) that implements a Java API PriorityQueue and an API Deque used as a Stack.
 Make a loop that generates all different species of Pokemon and fills both the PriorityQueue and the Stack with the same 100 Pokemon.
 You can make like a "batch" loop that does 10 or 20 or so at a time.
 For example:
 ```
 Pokemon pTemp = new Bulbasaur();
 pq.add(pTemp);